nreHieW/nrehiew.github.io/content/blog/long_context/index.md

 Reasoning models and long agent trajectories are eating up valuable space in the context window.
 In response, models are being released with ever-increasing context windows; the latest, Grok 4 Fast, has a 2 million token window.

 Unfortunately, as anyone who has worked with these models knows, the number of tokens a model can accept as input is not the same as the number of tokens it can reason over.
 Performance often degrades well before reaching the advertised context window length.
+This seems at odds with the perfect context window claims from the many model providers.

 <div class="context-figure">
   <figcaption>Effective context length</figcaption>